-Our Speak out Stay safe programme, offered at no cost to schools, will ensure all children aged 5-11 learn this essential safeguarding information in a lively, interactive and memorable way.
-By the end of our visit we know pupils feel empowered and can speak out and stay safe.
+Speak out Stay safe, offered at no cost to schools, teaches children aged 5-11 about safeguarding in a lively, interactive and memorable way.

-With the help of our mascot Buddy, the programme provides child-friendly, interactive assemblies and workshops to help children:
+With the help of our mascot Buddy, the child-friendly, interactive assemblies and workshops help children:

-The programme links directly to the curriculum, helping with your school's responsibility to provide evidence that they are meeting statutory requirements.
+The programme links directly to the curriculum, helping schools meet their statutory requirements.